 There are state-supported agencies that offer assistance with job leads, job searching, resume writing, and more.
 The Employment Security Department provides this assistance to Washington state residents.
 They are located in the WorkSource centers around the state.
 You can access job listings and find your local WorkSource on their Seattle-King County WorkSource website.

 Most professions have an association with scheduled meetings, where members gather to discuss current issues and trends, and trade information about open positions.
 For a list of associations, look up the National Trade and Professional Associations of the United States at your local library.
 Attend a meeting and connect with people in your field.

 There are many free websites that offer resources for career planning, interest assessments, labor market information and more:

-Click here for more information and helpful resources when it comes to your career planning.
+Here is more information and helpful resources for career planning.